 5 Steps to Gratitude and Lovingkindness: Mondays Mindful Quote with Hafiz

-So here we are, a few days before Thanksgiving in the United States and so taking this moment while reading these words to really consider what you are thankful for.
+So here we are, a day before Thanksgiving in the United States and so taking this moment while reading these words to really consider what you are thankful for.
 When we think of what we’re thankful for we often think of the light in our lives.
 Who and what represents the light in our lives?

 The poet Hafiz writes in his poem “It Felt Love”: